vbe0201/boros/docs/internals/task_management.rst

 removal characteristics.
 No synchronization is needed for accessing them because each thread keeps its own local list.

-And by nature of :class:`~boros._low_level.Task` already being an allocated and garbage-collected Python object, we place the list node directly into the object to avoid further memory allocations for this data structure.
+And by nature of :class:`~boros._impl.Task` already being an allocated and garbage-collected Python object, we embed the list node directly into the object to avoid further memory allocations for this structure.

-For scheduling this implies that a task will always remain pinned to the thread it was created on.

 .. _internals_task_locals: